msawczyn/EFDesigner/README.md

 <details>
 <summary><b>1.2.3.0</b></summary>

-   - When element selected in model explorer, no longer highlights in orange but instead selects, centers and zooms the element.
+   - **[NEW]** When element selected in model explorer, no longer highlights in orange but instead selects, centers and zooms the element.
      This was done because the color change flagged the model as modified, making the user either undo or save the changes to keep source control happy.
-   - Selecting an element in the diagram also selects it in the model explorer
+   - **[NEW]** Selecting an element in the diagram also selects it in the model explorer
    - Fix for [issue #12 - Cascade delete](https://github.com/msawczyn/EFDesigner/issues/14).
 Added another enum value for delete behavior (now is Cascade, None and Default) and changed code generation to force no cascade delete if set to 'None' ('None' used to mean 'Use the default behavior', which is now, more explicitly, the 'Default' option).